elementary-Inc/blog/_posts/2024/2024-05-04-updates-for-may-2024.md

 ## Upstream Library Updates

 Early Access builds were disrupted for just over a month as a few migrations occured.
 The first being Ubuntu's move to 64 Bit time which fixes the [year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem).
 We lost a bit of time to this as we encountered situations with incompatible packages and failing builds etc. The second was adapting to API changes in Mutter 46 and required rebuilds of our window manager, the panel, and the login &amp; lock screen.
 Mixed in was a secret third thing: the session managers migration to SystemD.
 We were already ahead of this in our regular session thanks to Pantheon's NixOS maintainer, [Bobby](https://github.com/bobby285271), but [David](https://github.com/davidmhewitt) discerned and provided the fix for our Installer session just 3 days ago.
-I'm happy to report that we've succesfully survived these migrations and Early Access builds are building again!
+I'm happy to report that we've succesfully survived these migrations and Early Access builds are building and bootable again!

 With the stabilization of upstream packages this is also the time for us to start building our OS specific patches, and that work is almost completed.
 These patches are minimally invasive and do things like set LSB information and make sure that we're compatible with things like DKMS and certain functions of the Apt package manager.